Low-interest no-fee bank loans with the speed and ease of an online lender — but watch out for poor reviews.

 Here are some drawbacks you might want to weigh when considering taking out a loan from Citizens Bank:

-- Loyalty discount is limited.
-You can’t open an account with Citizens Bank unless you live in one of the 11 Northeast states where it has brick-and-mortar locations.
+- Limited loyalty discount.
+You can’t open an account with Citizens Bank unless you live in one of the 11 states where it has brick-and-mortar locations.

 - Website is tricky to use.
 Figuring out how to apply isn’t obvious, and buttons don’t always work or lead you to the right place.
-You might be better off calling customer service.
+You might be better off calling customer service, even if it is said to be unhelpful.

 Compare Citizens Bank to top personal loan providers